rebing/graphql-laravel/README.md

 For the `args()` method or the `'args'` definition for a field, the field names are directly used for the validation.
 However, for input types, which can be nested and occur multiple times, the field names are mapped as e.g.
 `data.0.fieldname`.
-This is imported to understand when returning rules from the `rules()` method.
+This is important to understand when returning rules from the `rules()` method.

 #### Handling validation errors